bbengfort/bbengfort.github.io/_posts/2017-09-08-lock-queueing.md

 > If a goroutine holds a RWMutex for reading and another goroutine might call Lock, no goroutine should expect to be able to acquire a read lock until the initial read lock is released.
 In particular, this prohibits recursive read locking.
 This is to ensure that the lock eventually becomes available; a blocked Lock call excludes new readers from acquiring the lock. [&mdash; godoc](https://golang.org/pkg/sync/#RWMutex)

-This seems to indicate that Go implements write-preferring mutexes.
-However, this does not seem to be the behavior that I'm observing.
+My initial read of this made me think  that Go implements write-preferring mutexes.
+However, this was not the behavior that I observed.

 Consider the following locker: